sweights/sweights/README.md

 ## Documentation

+**The below documentation is now superseeded as it has been moved to readthedocs**.
+Please go to https://sweights.readthedocs.io for the latest.

 A variety of options for extraction of signal-like weights is provided:

 - classic "sWeights" via the `sweight` class produces pure weight functions and provides the Wkl and Akl matrices